 But here is the catch!
 According to the ancient schools of Yoga and other traditional disciplines, Menstruation is your time to relax and rejuvenate.
+Furthermore, there are certain yoga poses that should be avoided during menstruation.
 Inversions and strong asanas involving full-blown backbends, arm balances and intense twists are a big no-no for you during your period if your yoga instructor is a follower of one of these traditional disciplines.
 You may ask why?
 Yoga inherently aims at activating the movement of ‘prana’- the intrinsic life force.
 ‘Prana Vayu’ regulates the intake functions whereas the ‘Apana Vayu’ active in the pelvic and lower abdominal area regulates functions like excretion, urination and menstruation.
 It basically is a downward moving energy, which is eventually released out of the body.
-So, when inversions such as the headstand or shoulderstand are performed during your period, you are going against the natural flow of energy and disrupting the menstrual process.
+So, when inversions such as the headstand or shoulder stand are performed during your period, you are going against the natural flow of energy and disrupting the menstrual process.
 And Yoga in its traditional form does not encourage this disruption.

 The other side to the above story of disrupting the downward flow of energy, is the refusal of contemporary practitioners to come on board with the theory owing to lack of pragmatic and scientific evidence supporting the same.
 Scientific studies have no hard-line proof that inversions cause the menstrual blood to flow back into the fallopian tubes or any cohesive evidence proving that this causes endometriosis.
 So, ‘why hold back?’, ask the modern day yogis!
 Some have even gone to the extent of calling these restraint practices sexist.
 Well now, that’s another topic altogether.

 In conclusion, if you feel as energetic and vibrant on your period as you do on other days, there is absolutely nothing stopping you from a kickass yoga session.
-YOU DO YOU, GIRL!!
 It ultimately boils down to do what feels right for your body, and if you practice self-awareness, you will be able to pick signals that your body sends.
-Each body is unique in itself.
-And the beauty of yoga lies in the fact that there is something for everybody in it.
 Do not buy into the myth that women are supposed to push themselves, look after themselves and everybody around, and not rest even when their body is struggling.
 SELF-CARE is of utmost importance.

 Ravleen Khera (Author)